MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 9. Select the **Save** button on the Command Bar to save the new the Lead and leave it open.

 10. Notice the **Lead to Opportunity** Business Process Flow at the top of the record.
-Click the **Qualify Stage** to select it.
+Select the **Qualify Stage** to select it.
 Complete the stage as follows:

 	- **Purchase Timeframe:** This Quarter